 - 50 students in our Master of Accountancy Program (M.Ac.)

 - 1,000 students enrolled in one of several MBA programs

 - 100 students enrolled in our Ph.D. programs

 The 102 permanent faculty members within the Tippie College are organized into the six academic departments.
 This includes 43 full professors, 20 associate professors, 20 assistant professors, 15 lecturers, and 4 clinical faculty members.

-There are more than 4,000 living alumni of the Tippie College who are working in places as far away as Taiwan and as close as Iowa City.
-More than 1400 of those alumni work in the state of Iowa.
+There are more than 45,000 living alumni of the Tippie College who are working in places as far away as Taiwan and as close as Iowa City.
+More than 1,700 of those alumni live in the state of Iowa.